zilongshanren/programmers-guide/D.md

 * Click `run` to compile and run `cpp-tests`

 ## Running on an IOS Device
-* In order to run on IOS Device an [IOS Developer Program](https://developer.apple.com/programs/ios/) membership is needed.
-The steps to run on iOS device are the same except you select you device from the device list.
+* In order to run on IOS Device an IOS Developer Program membership is needed.
+You can purchase one from Apple: [https://developer.apple.com/programs/ios/](https://developer.apple.com/programs/ios/) .
+The steps to run on iOS device are the same as running in a simulator except you select you device from the device list.